beeware/toga/docs/background/roadmap.rst

     A container view that holds a small number of subviews, only one of which is visible at any given time.
     Each "section" has a name and icon.
-    Examples of use: top level navigation in Safari's preferences panel.
+    Examples of use: top-level navigation in Safari's preferences panel.

     - Cocoa: NSTabView
     - GTK+: ?